pitt-miskov-zivanov-lab/BioRECIPE/docs/repre_interactions_biorecipe.rst

 Representation of Event and Interaction Lists in a BioRECIPE Spreadsheet
 ############################################################################

 These interactions are written as a list in a spreadsheet called Interaction List, which may have one or many interactions.
-In Interaction List, each interaction is assigned one row and the column headers are matched to attribute names as shown in the table below.
+In the Interaction List, each interaction is assigned one row and the column headers are matched to attribute names as shown in the table below.

 .. figure:: figures/figure_BioRECIPE_ro_format.png
     :align: center